dartmouth-cs98-23f/arena/README.md

 ## Setup
 ### Install bazel
 Bazel is required to build the backend.
+Some change
 ```bash
 # macos
 brew install bazelisk